Sunset-06/flake/README.md

 There are still some things left to do for this,
 1. Add keypad support (You cannot input anything in its current state!)
-2. Implement theinstructions that require the keypad
+2. Implement the instructions that require the keypad
 3. Implement the timers!
-4. Improve the VSCode tasks.
+4. Fix the remaining instructions!

 ## Credits